Skip to main content

 What are some examples of SWOT analysis questions?

-Though you may think it’s easy to sit down and list all the strengths, weaknesses, opportunities, and threats, it can sometimes be difficult without a roadmap.
-Use questions in each category to get the creativity started and receive the responses you want.
+Listing all the strengths, weaknesses, opportunities, and threats can be difficult without a roadmap.
+Use questions in each category to spark ideas and draw out the responses you need.
 Here are a few examples:

 Strengths